 Sustainable procurement

-Sustainable procurement is a responsible purchasing process, emphasising the need for organisations to take a holistic triple-bottom-line approach when implementing procurement policies and practices.
-Through the adoption of sustainable tools and best practice, corporate benefits may be realised while also bringing wider social, environmental and economic advantages.
+Sustainable procurement is a responsible purchasing process, emphasising the need for organisations to take a holistic, triple-bottom-line approach when implementing procurement policies and practices.
+By embracing sustainable methodologies and observing best practice, businesses can reap corporate benefits while offering broader social, environmental and economic advantages.

-Organisations adopting sustainable procurement tools, such as sustainable procurement policies, supplier codes of conduct and sustainable contract terms, are able to effectively manage their supply chains, minimise risk and increase opportunity.
-Consultant surveyors should be aware of their legal and moral responsibilities, and their duty to advise clients of the various ways sustainable procurement can affect individual projects and the broader supply chain.
+Organisations adopting sustainable procurement tools such as sustainable procurement policies, supplier codes of conduct and sustainable contract terms are able to manage their supply chains effectively, minimise risk and increase opportunities.
+Consultant surveyors must recognise their legal and ethical obligations, along with their responsibility to inform clients about the diverse ways in which sustainable procurement can have a positive impact on individual projects and the entire supply chain.

 This section is maintained by Laura Winter of Hamways Ltd.